vwkd/science-physics/src/thermodynamics/entropy.md

 ## Entropy

-- number of microstates for same macrostate
-- number of different microstates corresponding to same macrostate￼
+- number of different microstates corresponding to a macrostate￼
-- number of ways we can rearrange constituents of system so that we don't notice
 - number of indistinguishable arrangements of system
+- number of ways can rearrange constituents of system so that humans don't notice
 - beware: disorder is confusing, see complexity ❗️